 7. Vote Required.

-When a quorum is present at any meeting, a majority of the votes present, whether in person or by proxy, shall decide any question brought before the meeting, unless the Declaration, the Articles of Incorporation, these By-Laws or any applicable law provides otherwise.
+When a quorum is present at any meeting, a majority of the votes present [before Cooney subdivides and sells lots, they are the majority] , whether in person or by proxy, shall decide any question brought before the meeting, unless the Declaration, the Articles of Incorporation, these By-Laws or any applicable law provides otherwise.

 8. Proxies.